 To help determine if you are experiencing executive dysfunction after brain injury, this article will explain the most common symptoms.
 You’ll also learn some effective ways to cope with the difficulties that accompany executive dysfunction.

 What Is Executive Dysfunction After Brain Injury?

 Executive dysfunction refers to a range of cognitive, emotional, and behavioral difficulties that typically occur after damage to the frontal lobe.
-As the name suggests, it impairs a set of higher cognitive skills called executive functions that help individuals interact purposefully with the world around them.
+As the name suggests, it impairs a set of higher cognitive skills called executive functions that help individuals interact purposefully and appropriately with the world around them.
 These skills are what allow you to learn new things and manage daily life, for example.

 Some executive functions include:

 - Initiating proper behavior and inhibiting improper actions

 - Concentrating and following a conversation

 Most of us never think of these actions as “skills” since they come naturally to us.
 But in reality, they require complex cognitive activity.